 Join Facebook Groups For Discounted Deals

 There are hundreds of groups on Facebook that are dedicated to hunting down and sharing discounted deals on hotels and flights.
-Become a member there and take the advantage of all the deals that other member share to save your hard-earned cash.
+Become a member there and take advantage of all the deals that other member share to save your hard-earned cash.

 The quantity you drink can easily get out of hand when you are having a good time and that can burn a big hole in your pocket.
 If you are broke and you are travelling, stay away from the alcohol for the few.
 You can thank me later.